Birth date: August 18, 1927

-President on the board of directors for the "Rosalynn Carter Institute of Caregiving" at Georgia Southwestern State University.
+Founder of the “Rosalynn Carter Institute of Caregiving” at Georgia Southwestern State University.
 The mission of this organization is to help professional and family caregivers with the important role they play in our long-term health care system.

 Advocate for mental health, early childhood immunization, human rights, and conflict resolution.

 1953 - The Carters return to Plains, Georgia, and run the family peanut, seed and fertilizer business.

 1962 - Jimmy Carter enters politics and wins a seat in the Georgia Senate.

 1977-1981 - As first lady, she focuses national attention on performing arts and mental health.

 1977-1978 - Serves as the Honorary Chairperson of the President’s Commission on Mental Health, and is instrumental in the passage of the 1980 Mental Health Systems Act.

 1982 - Founds the Carter Center with her husband.

 1984 - Her book, “First Lady from Plains,” is published.

-1987 - Publishes the book, "Everything to Gain: Making the Most of the Rest of Your Life," with Jimmy Carter.
+1987 - “Everything to Gain: Making the Most of the Rest of Your Life,” with Jimmy Carter, is published.

 1991 - Co-launches Every Child By Two, a nationwide campaign to promote childhood immunizations, with Betty Bumpers, the wife of Senator Dale Bumpers of Arkansas.

 1991-1999 - Serves on the policy advisory board of The Atlanta Project, a program of the Carter Center that addresses the social ills associated with poverty and quality of life around Atlanta.

-1994 - Publishes the book, "Helping Yourself Help Others: A Book for Caregivers."
+1994 - “Helping Yourself Help Others: A Book for Caregivers” is published.

 1999 - Is awarded the Presidential Medal of Freedom.

-1999 - Publishes the book, "Helping Someone with Mental Illness: A Compassionate Guide for Family, Friends, and Caregivers," with Susan K Golant.
+1999 - The book, “Helping Someone with Mental Illness: A Compassionate Guide for Family, Friends, and Caregivers,” with Susan K. Golant, is published.

 2001 - Carter is inducted into the National Women’s Hall of Fame.

-March 22, 2005 - Jimmy and Rosalynn Carter step down as the leaders of the Carter Center's Board of Trustees.
+March 22, 2005 - Carter and her husband step down as the leaders of the Carter Center’s Board of Trustees.